 - Communication with other aquarists is vital to growing your knowledge in the hobby.
 Aquarium associations are a great place to find friends with similar interests and a great place to find local experts with just the detailed advice you are looking for.
 You can find advice about breeding a particular species, or what to do when certain problems arise.

-NOTE: You will be surprised at how your interest and dedication to learning as much about the hobby is piqued, when faced with the friendly computation of networking with people of similar interests.
-I have made many lifelong friendships and learned far more than any book or internet site could possibly teach me at many local tropical fish associations over the years.
+- You will be surprised at how your interest and dedication to learning as much about the hobby is piqued when faced with the friendly computation of networking with people of similar interests.

 Most shoal fish require a planted aquarium and will withdraw infrequently into the plant growth, but also prefer uncluttered water.
 Some area in every community tank should be left free of plants and rock outcroppings, either planted sparsely or only with short or small plants.
 If the fish are disturbed they still have the opportunity of disappearing among the plants.
 However, you have the maximum opportunity of seeing your shoals of fish in full view if these open areas are in full view of the front of the aquarium.